 The following signs may be present in those with diabetes:

 - Frequent infections of the gums, skin, vagina, or bladder.

 - Unexplained weight loss.

 Diabetes symptoms include:

-The American Diabetes Association provides information on target blood glucose levels and other measurements.
+The American Diabetes Association offers information on target blood sugar levels and other measures.